Posts

 A fictional version of this shows up in a video game called The Outer Worlds, where a star system is colonized by a group of corporations, where the colonists are a mixture of 'people who put up the capital for the voyage' and 'people agreeing to come as indentured servants', which leads to a very stratified society on the other side, which predictably starts to decay as the colonists have children with huge differences in inherited wealth.
 Even if Alice decided it was worth being a laborer somewhere new rather than being stuck on Earth, her daughter Carol might not feel like she's bought into this situation and want to violently redistribute things, and it's not obvious that Alice should be able to sell Carol's compliance with society.

-But you could imagine that, if Alice can't bind Carol, the colony doesn't go thru, and Carol never comes to exist, and on net Carol is sad about that outcome, and would have preferred having been bound.
+But you could imagine that, if Alice can't bind Carol, the colony doesn't go thru, and Carol never comes to exist, and on net Carol is sad about that outcome, and would have preferred having been born and bound.
 It feels like an actually thorny question to figure out what tradeoffs precisely make sense, especially because this is a collective bargaining issue (it's not like existing societies get unanimous consent from their participants!) and the empirical tradeoffs are all hypothetical.
 [My actual expectation is that we get material abundance before we get any interstellar colonies, and so it's not important to get this question right because it'll never come up.]

 That is the sort of world I hope for.